- Study at Deakin

 More than 638,000 Australian children live in jobless families.
 For these children, the effects of their family's financial disadvantage go beyond the pressures of not having enough money for the basics; it can prevent them from accessing the same educational and life opportunities as their peers.

 The Smith Family's Learning for Life program provides long-term support for young Australians, from primary years through to tertiary education and their transition to the workforce.
 This ongoing assistance helps students develop and build vital life skills, stay engaged in their education and break the cycle of disadvantage.

 Student sponsorships provide financial assistance to help with the cost of essential education items such as uniforms, text books and school excursions, as well as emotional support that encourages them to stay motivated at school.
 Learning for Life workers in 97 communities link students to local learning support and mentoring programs.

-Médecins sans Frontières is a trusted, neutral organisation that is not aligned with any political agenda or cause.
-It is their uncompromisingly independent approach to patient care that greatly enhances their ability to operate in unstable countries such as Afghanistan and Democratic Republic of Congo.
+Médecins Sans Frontières is a trusted, neutral organisation that is not aligned with any political agenda or cause.
+It is their uncompromisingly independent approach to patient care that greatly enhances their ability to operate in unstable countries such as Afghanistan and The Democratic Republic of Congo.

-Founded 40 years ago, Médecins sans Frontières currently has 24,000 national and international staff, including around 100 Australian and New Zealanders a year, working in challenging situations in over 60 countries.
+Founded over 40 years ago, Médecins Sans Frontières currently has 24,000 national and international staff, including over 150 Australian and New Zealanders a year, working in challenging situations in over 60 countries.
 The teams are composed of specialists such as doctors, nurses, anaesthetists, logisticians and laboratory technicians.
 Together, they respond to the needs of people affected by conflict, floods and drought, run emergency feeding programs during nutritional crises, organise mass vaccination programs to prevent epidemics spreading, and tackle neglected diseases such as malaria, HIV/AIDS, tuberculosis and kala azar.